skord/mitre/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## Wanted/Coming/When I Get Time

+* Code highlighting with multi-language support.
+* Emoji (gemoji support+, as a sprite ++)
+* Convenient links for common things like github commits.